gesslar/glpu/doc/wiki/simul_efun/system.md

 ### PARAMETERS

-    string str - The configuration key to retrieve.
+* `string str` - The configuration key to retrieve.

-### RETURNS

-    mixed - The configuration value.

 ## DESCRIPTION